-The last India and Pakistan played a bilateral series was in an age where Instagram wasn’t a habit, Trump was just a tycoon not yet a President, and where Caitlyn Jenner once was Bruce Jenner.
+The last India and Pakistan played a bilateral series was in an age where Instagram wasn’t a habit, Trump was just a tycoon not yet a President, and Caitlyn Jenner was Bruce Jenner.

 A lot has changed since 2012-13, the last that Pakistan visited India before usual political differences and anger completely covered cricket between the two nations.